 – That’s exactly the word, I said, looking away from her this time.

 Elsa was visibly reborn.
-She’d been ridiculed, and she was going to show her, the scheming bitch, what Elsa Mackenbourg could do.
+She’d been ridiculed, and she was going to show her, the scheming woman, what Elsa Mackenbourg could do.
 And my dad loved her, she’d always known it.
-Three weeks hadn’t been long enough to forget his seductions.
+Three weeks hadn’t been long enough to forget his seduction.
 Without a doubt she wouldn’t talk to him about making a home together, but at least she wouldn’t bore him, wouldn’t even try to…

 – Elsa, I said, because I couldn’t stand it any more, Go see Salil for me and ask him if you can stay there.
 He’ll arrange it with his mum.
 Tell him that I’ll come see him tomorrow morning.
 We’ll have a conversation, the three of us.